KrishnaMehta123/Suggestedits/docs/Segments/segmentation/segment-operations/delete-segments.md

 When deleting a segment, CleverTap automatically checks if it is included or excluded in any other segments or engagements.
 CleverTap ensures segments are safely deleted by validating their dependencies:

 * **Segments in Active Engagements**: A segment cannot be deleted if it is part of an active engagement.
 To delete a segment used in an active engagement, you must stop the active engagement.
-* **Segments with Dependent Segments**: A segment that depends on another segment cannot be deleted.
-For example, if _Segment A_ includes _Segment B_, you cannot delete _Segment B_ without first removing it from _Segment A_.
-However, it is possible to delete these segments when they do not have any engagements.
+* **Segments with Dependent Segments**:  A segment that depends on another segment can be deleted if the related segments do not have any engagements.

   This process ensures seamless operation of all engagements and avoids errors caused by missing segments.

 ## Understand Deletion Rules for Engagement Types